veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/fab-button.md

 ## Overview
-Fab button is a button in round shape.
 FABs (Floating Action Buttons) are standard material design components.
 They are shaped as a circle that represents a promoted action.
 When pressed, it may contain more related actions.
 FABs, as its name suggests, are floating over the content in a fixed position.

 ## Usage
 Fab button can be used to contain more related actions.